c-cait/green-gallery/README.md

 ## Functionality
 - Header at the top of the page with app name and button to click to create a new plant
-- Upon clicking create new plant a pop up form will display with fields to enter info about the plant and save that information.
-Upon save, the pop up will go away and the newly added plant will appear in the gallery.
+- Upon clicking create new plant the page will route to NewPlant.js form will display with fields to enter info about the plant and save that information.
+Upon save, the newly added plant will appear in the gallery.
 - Upon app loading there will be 3-5 hard coded plants shown on the gallery page from the plants array in the JSON file
 - Each plant will have a picture and preview of the plant descrption.
 There will also be a button 'more info' for each plant
 - When the 'more info' button is clicked the app will route and display a Plant page of that individual plant selected and the full information about that plant (picture, water amount, sun amount, description)